 Current Use is a win-win-win program that the state offers to landowners in Vermont.
-It helps conserve forest and farm land, supports the working landscape, and allows landowners to save on property taxes.
+It allows landowners to save on property taxes, helps conserve forest and farm land, and supports the working landscape.
 These multiple goals embodied in Current Use are what make it such a successful land conservation program in Vermont.

 The main idea of Current Use is to tax land at the value for which it is being used.
 Instead of property being taxed at its “highest and best use” price, which is essentially its maximum value as a development, it gets taxed at a rate more compatible with income derived from forestry and/or farming.
 The result is that landowners have less pressure to build because of elevated property taxes.